 First, identify any gaps in your overall application.
 Then, consider if you need to explain those gaps.
 For example, if you do not have the required classes listed, you may have learned the same topics at work.
 Or consider registering for continuing education classes.
 Finally, substantial work experience can help offset poor academics.
 Or, explain that you have taken courses since undergrad and received high grades.

 If you do not have any significant resume or application gaps, you can use this essay to focus on a personal topic.
 Consider describing a noteworthy professional accomplishment.
 Or, explain a personal achievement of which you are proud.
 If you tell a personal story, use specific examples to make the story stand out.
 Consider why the accomplishment was remarkable and what you learned from the experience.

 If you are re-applying to the program, we appreciate your continued interest in UNC Kenan-Flagler.
 We require a complete application in addition to a brief essay (100 words or less) that describes how your application differs from your previous submission and that alerts us to new test scores, a recent promotion, or other areas that demonstrate how you have strengthened your candidacy.

 The Kenan-Flagler application requires re-applicants to complete all of the required essays.
 You should take 100 words to describe what has changed since your last application.
-Ideas for this essay include updates like a promotion or new job.
+Also, ideas for this essay include updates like a promotion or new job.

-If you don’t have a resume change, consider less apparent updates like a change in career focus.
-Or, you may have learned new skills in a stretch project at work.
-Overall, this is your chance to show how any change since last year makes you a stronger candidate.
+If you don’t have a resume change, consider updates like a change in career focus.
+Or, you may have learned new skills in other ways, such as in a stretch project at work.
+Overall, this is your chance to show you are a stronger candidate now than last year.